datacamp-content-public/courses-handling-missing-data-with-imputations-in-r/slides/chapter_1_25e3bda2b8a26bbfb2f6c8fdafeb3eca.md

 `@script`
-In order to leverage this additional computing power, the MICE package has a great wrapper function named "parlMice" which enables you to divide the work across multiple cores.
+Next, inn order to leverage this additional computing power, the MICE package has a great wrapper function named "parlMice" which enables you to divide the work across multiple cores.

 It is considered best practice to use n-1 for the number of cores, since your local machine still needs CPU power to run its other processes.
 You run the risk of jamming your machine up if you exhaust all available power.